-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+To see other pages, use the menu.

 Evaluation by a pathologist

-Evaluation by an oncologist (called clinical evaluation)
+Evaluation by an oncologist

-For most people with CUP, the primary site is not found even after extensive evaluation.
-For this reason, several diagnostic tests may be done to evaluate specific signs and symptoms, including the following:
+For most people with CUP, the primary site is not found, even after extensive evaluation.
+For this reason, several diagnostic tests may be done to evaluate specific signs and symptoms, including:

 Physical examination.
-The doctor will do a thorough physical examination of the entire body, including lymph nodes, pelvis, breasts, rectum, and genitals.
+The doctor will do a thorough physical examination of the entire body, including the lymph nodes, pelvis, breasts, rectum, and genitals.

 Urine and blood tests.
-These tests can find certain tumor markers and proteins that may help determine where the cancer began.
-Tumor markers are substances found at higher than normal levels in the blood, urine, or body tissues of some people with cancer.
+These tests can find certain tumor markers and proteins that may help indicate where the cancer began.
+Tumor markers are substances found at higher-than-normal levels in the blood, urine, or body tissues of some people with cancer.
 Tumor markers are made either by the tumor or by the body as a result of cancer or other conditions.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
-A small amount of a radioactive substance is injected into a patient’s body.
-This substance is absorbed mainly by organs and tissues that use the most energy.
+A small amount of a radioactive sugar substance is injected into the patient’s body.
+This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
-In some parts of the body, especially the brain and spinal column, MRI provides more information than the CT scan.
-In addition, women with cancer in the axillary lymph nodes (under the arm) should have a breast MRI scan, since this test can sometimes find a small breast cancer that cannot be seen on a mammogram (x-ray of the breast; see below).
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.
+In some parts of the body, especially the brain and spinal column, MRI provides more information than CT scans.
+In addition, women with cancer in the axillary lymph nodes, located under the arm, should have a breast MRI, since this test can sometimes find a small breast cancer that cannot be seen on a mammogram (see below).